What is no-scalpel vasectomy?

 When can I resume sex?

-Most patients can resume intercourse within the first week following their vasectomy.
-You must continue to use some form of effective birth control until two consecutive post-surgical semen tests show that no sperm is present.
+Most patients can resume intercourse one week following their vasectomy.
+You must continue to use some form of effective birth control until post-surgical semen test show that no sperm is present.

 Is it possible to store my sperm before my vasectomy?

 Yes.
-For more information regarding cryo-pres-ervation of sperm call the Pacific Northwest Fertility Clinic at (206) 515-0000.
-They are located on the Swedish Medical Center First Hill Campus.
+For more information regarding cryo-preservation of sperm call the Seattle Sperm Bank at (206) 588-1484.

 This, of course, depends on your individual health care plan.
 In most cases a basic health care plan does cover elective sterilization.
-Please call our business office at (425) 394-0773.
+We recommend calling your insurance provider to see if they do cover the procedure and what deductible/co-pay you may be responsible for.
+(Procedure code CPT: 55250, 99203; Vasectomy with diagnosis code: Z30.2)